Damping Obliquities of Hot Jupiter Hosts by Resonance Locking

 \section{Energy and Angular Momentum Transfer from an Inclined, Eccentric Planet to a Spinning Star}

-This appendix considers the general case of an eccentric planet inclined to the star's equitorial plane, and calculates the energy and angular momentum exchange rate between the orbit of the planet, and a general stellar oscillation.
-We also calculate the orbital evolution which results from this angular momentum loss.
+This appendix considers the general case of an eccentric planet inclined to the star's equatorial plane, and calculates the energy and angular momentum exchange rate between the orbit of the planet, and a general stellar oscillation.
+We also calculate the orbital evolution which results from this angular momentum transfer.